Frequently Asked Questions

 Is DEXA safe?

-Who should avoid DEXA?
+Who should get a DEXA?

 How does it work?